-In addition to the question, how long does a tan last?
+In addition to the question of how long a tan lasts?
 Many people are also wondering how long does a spray tan take?

-For those who want an extended glow, there are options available that require additional steps such as showering after 4-8 hours or sleeping with the product on overnight.
+For those who want an extended glow, there are options available that require additional steps such as showering after 4 to 8 hours or sleeping with the product on overnight.
 The final results will depend heavily on each individual’s lifestyle and habits, but spray tans can last up to a week (or in some cases even longer such as two or eek).

-Factors That Affect How Long Does A Tan Last
+Factors That Affect How Long A Tan Lasts

-In this blog post, we’ll explore some of these factors that affect how long does a tan last:
+In this blog post, we’ll explore some of these factors that affect how long a tan lasts:

-- Skin Type – Your skin type plays an important role in how long your tan will last.
+Your skin type plays an important role in how long your tan will last.
 People with lighter complexions tend to burn more than those with darker ones and accordingly, their tans will not last as long.
-Sunburns can typically fade away in 7-10 days and can be avoided by using sunscreen.
+Sunburns can typically fade away in 7 to 10 days and can be avoided by using sunscreen.

 How To Make Your Tan Last Longer?

 Having a tan can instantly make you feel confident and vibrant but it doesn’t last forever.
 If you are wondering how to make your tan last longer, look no further as we have compiled some of the best tips and tricks that will keep your glow going for days!